lipsworld/wp-opt-in/readme.txt

 Check [the author homepage](http://neppe.no) for en example of usage.

 == Changelog ==

+= 1.4.1 =
+* Fixed init action used for the redirect option.

 = 1.4 =
 * Modified default options for form header for better CSS.